 Interested in volunteering as a group?
 Apply here!

 Haven House also has a Court Ordered Community Service program.
-Please read through our requirements carefully and call or email if you have any questions.
+Submit an application to see if you qualify.

 Haven House accepts applications for court ordered Community Service Volunteers with the following guidelines.